akarnokd/ThePlanetCrafterMods/README.md

 Only diagnostic options.
 Not relevant for the player.

+## (UI) Romanian Translation

+Acest mod încarcă etichete în limba română și vă permite să alegeți „Română” în ecranul de selecție a limbii (Meniu principal> Opțiuni).
+După aceea, se recomandă să reporniți jocul.

+A fost un efort oficial de traducere bazat pe comunitate, dar recent a fost închis din motive necunoscute.
+A avut probleme de la sine.
+Acest mod ne permite să actualizăm traducerile mult mai rapid pe măsură ce accesul timpuriu progresează.

+Traducerea a fost oferită cu amabilitate de Neckro (Discord: neckro#1989).

+:information_source: If you find a problem with the translation, please provide such feedback in **English** as I don't speak Romanian myself.

+### Configuration

+Only diagnostic options.
+Not relevant for the player.

 ## (UI) Estonian Translation

 Patches in labels and enables switching to Polish ("Polskie") in the game's options screen.
 Note that some labels do not change when switching to Polish the first time.
 This is a bug in the vanilla game's UI and can be resolved by restarting the game.

-The translation was kindly provided by XXXX (Discord: XXX).
+The translation was kindly provided by Annika on the Official Discord of the game.

-:information_source: If you find a problem with the translation, please provide such feedback in **English** as I don't speak Polish myself.
+:information_source: If you find a problem with the translation, please provide such feedback in **English** as I don't speak Estonian myself.

 :et: